-Dental fillings, whether you have mercury fillings or porcelain fillings, don’t have to end up with tooth filling pain, pain after tooth filling, cavity filling pain or sensitivity after filling when you visit a painless family dentist in Brooklyn.
+Dental fillings, whether you have mercury fillings or porcelain fillings, don’t have to end up with tooth filling pain, pain after tooth filling, cavity filling pain or sensitivity after filling when you visit a painless family dentist located in Brooklyn, NY.
 The best family dentist in Brooklyn ensures that you won’t have to ask, “Do fillings hurt,” because she anticipates your concerns at every visit.
-Come see the Broadway Family Dental and meet the top rated dentist in Brooklyn Dr. Dekhtyar.
+Come see the Broadway Family Dental and meet the top-rated dentist Dr. Dekhtyar.

 Dental fillings are used to restore damaged or decaying teeth, such as when you have cavities.
 There are many different materials used as fillings to repair the tooth.
 The type of material used is determined by how much damage the tooth has, allergies you may have, where the tooth is, and how much you’re able to pay.
 Two of the most common materials are: